nick-rui/HairType/README.md

 - Increased workload for artists trying to manually correct or enhance generated hair models.

 ## Approach
-Our solution is to employ CNN models to predict hair parameters from input images or 3D scans.
+Our solution is to experiment with CNN models to predict hair parameters from input images.
 Key elements of our approach include:

 ### Data Collection & Preprocessing
 - Gather diverse datasets covering a wide range of hair types and curl patterns.
 - Annotate the data with key hair parameters (e.g., curl type, density, direction, frizz).
-- Preprocess images to enhance features relevant for prediction.
+- Extract masked images and high-contrast hair patches and determine which type of data a model would best train on.

 ### CNN Architecture
 - Design and train convolutional neural networks tailored for hair parameter extraction.